Looking for a haunted house? Atlanta has one for you!

 The sets are professionally done, and the actors are very good.
 I met The Collector once under bright lights and he was creepy — I can’t image meeting him in a dark room!
 You’ve got to check out the photos on their website — truly frightening.
 They also offer a creepy Escape Room experience here.

-You’ll also find escape rooms, laser tag, and a monster museum here.
+In addition to the haunted house, you’ll also find escape rooms (more below), laser tag, and a monster museum here.

 Netherworld is recommended for adults and teens, but kids can come as long as a parent is with them.
 There is no special child admission price.
 Minimum age is 5.